BirnB4um/PasswordManager/README.md

 # PasswordManager
 (console-app)
-uses SHA256 for password hash and AES-256 for en-/decryption
+Uses SHA256 for password hash and AES-256 for en-/decryption.
+Probably has many security risks.

 AES from here:https://github.com/SergeyBel/AES